jayhem2isu/css-animations/README.md

 All but the shake animation are dependent on jquery so link that to the page as well.

-Check the test.html file to see all the animations in action
+You can see the animations working <a href="https://jayhem2isu.github.io/css-animations/">here</a>